terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/DataAccessCommon.txt

       - | org.springframework.dao.
         | OptimisticLockingFailureException
       - | Exception that occurs in case of optimistic locking failure.
 It occurs when same data is updated with different logic.
         | This exception occurs when JPA is used as O/R Mapper.
-Mybatis does not have optimistic locking function; hence this exception does not occur from O/R Mapper.
+MyBatis does not have optimistic locking function; hence this exception does not occur from O/R Mapper.
     * - 3.
       - | org.springframework.dao.
         | PessimisticLockingFailureException